-The possibilities are endless when it comes to segmentation.
-Yet, with so much information at your fingertips, it can be difficult to know where to start.
+The possibilities are endless when it comes to segmentation and it can be difficult to know where to start.
 We’d like to help you tailor your communication strategy better.
 Here’s some segments you can start with:

 - VIPs: Your best customers